Lunch & Breakfast

 The Business Office at Beacon Academy will mail invoices to families with negative balances on a quarterly basis.

-Delivery of Special Dietary Lunches are available for students with special dietary needs.
-You must have a "Special/Diet Statement" signed by a licensed physician, physician's assistant or a nurse practitioner.
-Feel free to check with Carol Fox at firstname.lastname@example.org for which meals are provided and how to qualify for those meals.
+We offer hot lunch for special dietary needs.
+You must have a “Special/Diet Statement” signed by a licensed physician, physician’s assistant or a nurse practitioner.
+Please contact Carol Fox, our Food Service Coordinator at email@example.com if you need information.